 Why Worry About the Outside Dryer Vent?

-The majority of properly installed dryer vent systems lead to an exhaust escape vent on an exterior wall or roof line.
-Keeping the outside dryer vent clean is essential to dryer safety and efficiency and to prevent structural moisture problems.
+The majority of installed dryer vent systems that meet building code standards lead to an exhaust escape vent on an exterior wall or roof line.
+Keeping the outside dryer vent clean is essential to dryer safety and efficiency and in preventing structural moisture problems.
 Most outside dryer vents have hinged slats or "doors" that are forced open when the dryer is running to allow moisture and lint to escape.
 If these become clogged with lint, the moisture will remain in the dryer venting, making your dryer work harder.
 If your dryer is taking longer and longer to complete a load, check the outside vent.
 The moisture and presence of lint will also allow mold and mildew to grow in laundry area walls and floor.

 At least quarterly, check the exterior vent while the dryer is running to make sure the slats are opening freely.
-If not, turn off the dryer and open the vent manually.
+If they are not opening correctly, turn off the dryer and open the vent manually.
 Inspect the hinges for rust and oil lightly with a lubricant if needed.
 The vent should also be inspected for cracks or missing parts.
 Missing parts can allow insects and vermin to enter the ductwork and your laundry area, and no one wants that.

 Keep the Outside Vent Air Flowing